comby-tools/comby/README.md

 - `bash <(curl -sL get.comby.dev)`

-- **Arch and other Linux**: The PCRE library is dynamically linked in the Ubuntu binary.
-For other distributions, like Arch, a fixup is needed: `ln -s /usr/lib/libpcre.so /usr/lib/libpcre.so.3`.
+- **Other Linux distributions**: The PCRE library is dynamically linked in the Ubuntu binary.
+For other distributions like Arch Linux, a fixup is needed: `sudo ln -s /usr/lib/libpcre.so /usr/lib/libpcre.so.3`.
+On Fedora, use `sudo ln -s /usr/lib64/libpcre.so /usr/lib64/libpcre.so.3`.
 Alternatively, consider [building from source](https://github.com/comby-tools/comby#build-from-source).

 ### Windows